 Compassion

-Throughout my life I have been the recipient of others’ kind deeds.
+The Helper’s High Throughout my life I have been the recipient of others’ kind deeds.
 When I or someone in my family was sick or walking through something challenging, family, friends, and neighbors stepped up to help in all sorts of ways.
-Meals, breads, and treats would arrive with notes letting us we ...
+Meals, breads, and treats would arrive with notes ...
 Read more

 Resilience